celestiaorg/docs/developers/blobstream.md

 Block ranges that are before the contract's `latestBlock` can't be proven a second time in different batches.

-More information can be found in [`requestHeaderRange(...)`](https://github.com/succinctlabs/blobstreamx/blob/364d3dc8c8dc9fd44b6f9f049cfb18479e56cec4/contracts/src/BlobstreamX.sol#L78-L101) method.
+More information can be found in the [`requestHeaderRange(...)`](https://github.com/succinctlabs/blobstreamx/blob/364d3dc8c8dc9fd44b6f9f049cfb18479e56cec4/contracts/src/BlobstreamX.sol#L78-L101) method.
 :::